Bikerstown History, Family Crest & Coats of Arms

 Early Origins of the Bikerstown family

 The surname Bikerstown was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

-Important Dates for the Bikerstown family
+Early History of the Bikerstown family

 This web page shows only a small excerpt of our Bikerstown research.
 Another 142 words (10 lines of text) covering the years 1200, 1296, 1429, 1451, 1777, 1643 and 1693 are included under the topic Early Bikerstown History in all our PDF Extended History products and printed products wherever possible.